nitrogen-lang/nitrogen/docs/stdlib/imported/file.ni.md

-# Files
+# file.ni

-The files module returns a Module object.
-All documented functions are part of this returned object.
+The files module exposes functions to open, close, and manipulate files and directories.

+To use: `import 'stdlib/file'`

+## fileResourceID: string

+The internal ID of a file resource.
+This can be used with `resourceID()` to check if a resource is a file.

 ## open(path, mode: string): resource

 `open` will attempt to open the file at `path` using mode `mode`.
-The returned value is file resource that is used by other file methods in this module.
+The returned value is a file resource that is used by other file methods in this module.

 | mode | description                                                                                                                        |
 |------|------------------------------------------------------------------------------------------------------------------------------------|